 Pros:

-• Very friendly interface hence suitable for newbies.
+• It has a very friendly interface, hence making it suitable for newbies.

 • Aggregation of rates makes it very competitive.